MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 ms.reviewer:
 audience: admin
 search.appverid: MET150
-description: Learn how to easily upgrade from the free version of Microsoft Teams to the full version by purchasing a Microsoft 365 or Office 365 subscription plan for your users. ms.localizationpriority: medium f1.keywords:
+description: Learn how to easily upgrade from Microsoft Teams Free (classic) to the full version by purchasing a Microsoft 365 or Office 365 subscription plan for your users. ms.localizationpriority: medium f1.keywords:
 - CSH